cerebris/jsonapi-resources/README.md

 end
 ```

-The options flow through from the serializer.
+Options flow through from objects that use resources, such as the serializer.
 These can be used to pass in scope or other parameters.
-Note this method is
-called for each resource instance so you can use it to control the attributes on a per instance basis.
+Because this method is called for each resource instance, you can use it to control the attributes on a per instance basis.

 ##### Creatable and Updateable Attributes

 By default all attributes are assumed to be updateble and creatable.
-To prevent some attributes from being accepted by
-the update or create methods you can override the ```self.updateable``` and ```self.creatable``` methods on a resource.
+To prevent some attributes from being accepted by the `update` or `create` methods, override the `self.updateable` and `self.creatable` methods on a resource.

-This example will prevent full_name from being set:
+This example prevents `full_name` from being set:

 ```
 require 'json/api/resource'